aurbac/codedeploy-codepipeline-with-laravel/README.md

 4.15\.
 Choose **View instances**.

 Open a new browser tab and browse the Web server by entering the EC2 instance's Public DNS name into the browser.
-The EC2 instance's Public DNS name can be found in the console by reviewing the **Public DNS** name in the description instance.
+The EC2 instance's Public DNS name can be found in the console by reviewing the **Public DNS** name in the description section.

 ## 5. Create a Service Role for AWS CodeDeploy